freedomofpress/securedrop-docs/docs/development/setup_development.rst

    git clone git@github.com:<your_github_username>/securedrop.git

-.. note:: The ``develop`` branch is the primary branch for development.
-Code changes should be pushed to the ``develop`` git branch of our repository_.
+.. note:: Pull requests should be opened against the ``develop`` branch of our repository_, which is the primary branch used for development.

 Using the Docker Environment